WuJinfeng0715/WuJinfeng.github.io/_pages/cv.md

 Academic Honors
 ======
+* Distinguished Paper Award, Section on Social Network and Social Capital, Annual Meeting of the Chinese Sociological Association, 2021
 * Distinguished Paper Award, Section on Political Sociology, Annual Meeting of the Chinese Sociological Association, 2019
 * Distinguished Paper Award, Section on Social Mentality, Annual Meeting of the Shanghai Sociological Association, 2019
 * National Scholarship for Postgraduates (CNY 20,000), 2019&2020